Subscribe to Our Free Email List

 When replying to a message on the list, please reply to the author of the email not the whole list, unless what you are writing is another message appropriate to the whole list (i.e., an event announcement which meets all the guidelines above).

-Please do not add messages to folktas to CC lists.
+Please do not add messages to folktas to CC (or BCC) lists or other lists.
 As a matter of privacy many people understandably do not want their name and email address sent to hundreds of people they do not know.
 If you include a list of people on a CC list as well as the folktas list, all these names and addresses are sent to all our hundreds of members.
 Also, if anyone replies, their reply might go to the whole list.

-So please, send messages to folktas as single separate postings, and do not include the Folktas email address on CC lists.
+So please, send messages to folktas as single separate postings, and do not include the Folktas email address on CC lists or any other lists.
 As a general practice circular emails should always be sent BCC to preserve privacy.

-This list is not moderated.
-Your message will be sent to the list within minutes automatically.
-We ask that messages be restricted to event announcements about folk music and dance in Tasmania.
+Posts to this list from most members are moderated, so they may take some time to be sent out.
+For some members, your message will be sent to the list within minutes, automatically.
+Everyone, please check before sending, as we don’t want irrelevant messages to go out, or more work for our voluntary administrators.
+We ask that messages be restricted to event announcements about folk music, dance and other folk arts in Tasmania.
 We take a broad definition of the F word “folk”.

 The list is a valuable source of information for people wishing to attend events and a valuable way for event organisers, mostly volunteers, to publicise folk events which usually don’t have large advertising budgets.
 Please help keep the list useful by minimising unnecessary or irrelevant traffic.